 Spent convictions are final warnings and/or reprimands that have passed a specific amount of time.
 Once they have passed this time.
 The Rehabilitation of Offenders Act (ROA) 1974 suggests that the individual should be treated as though the conviction never happened.

 What are Unspent Convictions?

-An unspent conviction are final warnings, convictions, as well as reprimands on the Police National Computer (NPC) that have not passed a specific amount of time to be considered as if they never happened.
+An unspent conviction are final warnings, convictions, as well as reprimands on the Police National Computer (PNC) that have not passed a specific amount of time to be considered as if they never happened.
 It is important to remember that some convictions (e.g. terrorism and sexual offences) will always remain unspent.

 If you’d like to find out more about Standard DBS checks, you can read more about them here.